madhums/browserify-example/README.md

 Why did I make it?

-> I wasn't very happy with the starter boilerplates available out there.
-So I made one myself.
+> I wasn't very happy with the starter boilerplates available, so I made one myself.
 The most useful is the gulp file.
 Every time I start a new project I spend half a day setting things up.
-Hope it helps anyone else.
+Hope this helps anyone else.

 What is hakata?